-Courses are 10-weeks long, and there are four ten-week quarters per year.
-For the six-quarter full-time curriculum, a student attending full-time may complete the requirements in as little as 18 months.
-Students may choose to take only one course per quarter, therefore extending the time it will take to complete the program.
+Courses are 10-weeks long, and there are four ten-week terms per year.
+For the six-term full-time curriculum, a student attending full-time may complete the requirements in as little as 18 months.
+Students may choose to take only one course per term, therefore extending the time it will take to complete the program.

 * Top Online College: U.S. News & World Report (January 8, 2018)

 Only school in Rhode Island that ranked in the Top 20 Best Online Bachelor’s Programs.

 For more information on the Best Online Program rankings and methodologies, visit www.usnews.com/education/online-education/articles/bachelors-methodology.